Athletics Academic Advising

 DePaul has always been a school for active learners, for those student-athletes who have the same competitive drive for excellence in the classroom and on the playing field.
 That is why the National Collegiate Athletic Association (NCAA) chose DePaul to be among the first schools to implement the NCAA CHAMPS/ Life Skills Program in the Fall of 1994.
 The NCAA CHAMPS/Life Skills Program takes learning beyond the classroom to help student-athletes make the most of their college careers and is centered on the following five commitment areas:

-For the 2010-2011 academic year, five DePaul teams (women's basketball, women's tennis, men's soccer, golf and softball) won BIG EAST Team Academic Excellence Awards which are given to the team with the highest overall GPA in each conference sponsored sport.
+For the 2016-17 academic year, eight DePaul teams won BIG EAST Team Academic Excellence Awards which are given to the team with the highest overall GPA in each conference sponsored sport.
 This was more than any other BIG EAST Conference school.
 DePaul student-athletes understand the importance of successfully balancing academics and athletics and AAA is here to assist student-athletes every step of the way.
+On the whole, DePaul Athletics posted a 3.453 GPA during the 2016-17 academic year where 83.2% of the student-athletes were named to the BIG EAST All-Academic Team.

-DePaul University has a long history of athletic excellence and by all means, we plan to continue to provide the very best in competition and to continue our winning ways.
-But athletics on the Division I level is also about sportsmanship and about the well being of the student-athlete.
+DePaul University has a long history of athletic excellence and we plan to continue to provide the very best in competition and to continue our winning ways.
+But athletics on the Division I level is also about sportsmanship and about the well- being of the student-athlete.

 From freshman orientation through graduation, DePaul provides programming to help foster student-athletes' overall development.
 The reality is that college can sometimes be difficult and the decisions made during these years may affect students for the rest of their lives.
 Our goal is to provide the necessary information to help student-athletes make good decisions.
 Programs ranging from time and stress management to health issues to leadership training help prepare DePaul students to have successful college careers.